bbgrabbag/riddl-js/README.md

 **Riddl.js** is a ReactJS mini-library for intuitively managing global state.
 It consists of four very simple parts: `globalState`, `setGlobalState`, `connect` and `Provider`.

 * `globalState` is an object representing the state of your application.
-* `setGlobalState` is the declrative function for defining new states.
+* `setGlobalState` is the declarative function for defining new states.
 * `connect` is a HoC which lets individual components communicate with the global state
 * `Provider` is a wrapper component which houses the single source of truth (the global state) for your application;
 ---